On Saudi Trip, Trump Tasked With Mending Relations

 McMaster said the speech would be “inspiring yet direct.”

-According to both Saudi and White House officials, the U.S. is expected to call on countries to sign on to a pledge aimed at cutting the funding and financing of terror institutions.
-This will prove extremely challenging for the U.S. and many of the countries attending the meeting that do not see eye to eye.

-Saudi Arabia funds and backs schools, social programs and non-governmental organizations that have long been suspected of promoting its extreme version of Islam, Wahabiasm.
+Saudi Arabia funds and backs schools, social programs and non-governmental organizations that have long been suspected of promoting an extreme version of Islam, Wahhabism.
 Qatar is also known to support Hamas, a group the U.S. designates a terrorist organization.

 A senior White House official told NBC News that Saudi Arabia is supposed to announce that they will “stop funding radicalization.”
 Another senior White House official clarified to say the agreement would be to that effect and they will “work on enforcement mechanisms” later.